László Moholy-Nagy: Depression era (1929–1937)

 Moholy-Nagy left the Bauhaus in 1928 and established his own design studio in Berlin.
 Marianne Brandt took over his role as Head of the Metal Workshop.
 He separated from his first wife Lucia in 1929.

 An iconic achievement was Moholy-Nagy's construction of the Lichtrequisit einer elektrischen Bühne (Light Prop for an Electric Stage) (1928–1930), a device with moving parts designed to have light projected through it to create shifting light reflections and shadows on nearby surfaces.
 It was made with the help of the Hungarian architect Istvan Seboek for the Deutscher Werkbund exhibition held in Paris during the summer of 1930; it was later dubbed the Light-Space Modulator and was seen as a pioneer achievement of kinetic sculpture using industrial materials like reflective metals and Plexiglas.
 Given his interest in the light patterns it produced more than its appearance when viewed directly, it might more accurately be seen as one of the earliest examples of Light art.
 This was a form that he continued to develop in the 1940s in the United States, in Space Modulator (1939–1945), Papmac (1943), and B-10 Space Modulator (1942).

 Moholy-Nagy was photography editor of the Dutch avant-garde magazine International Revue i 10 from 1927 to 1929.
 He designed stage sets for successful and controversial operatic and theatrical productions, designed exhibitions and books, created ad campaigns, wrote articles, and made films.
 His studio employed artists and designers such as Istvan Seboek, György Kepes, and Andor Weininger.

+In the summer of 1931 Moholy-Nagy travelled to Finland with his then girlfriend actress Ellen Frank (sister-in-law of Walter Gropius), as a guest of Finnish architect Alvar Aalto.
+During the trip, Moholy-Nagy visited the Holy Cross Church in Hattula, and in 1933 he would name his first daughter Hattula.